tensorflow/tensorflow/tensorflow/lite/tools/benchmark/README.md

     A map-like string representing files that contain input values.
 Each item is separated by ',', and the item value consists of input layer name and the file path separated by ':', e.g. 'input1:file_path1,input2:file_path2'.
-If a input name appears in both `input_layer_value_range` and `input_layer_value_files`,
+In case the input layer name contains ':' e.g. "input:0", escape it with "\:" literal, e.g. `input\:0:file_path1`.
+If a input name appears in both `input_layer_value_range` and `input_layer_value_files`, the corresponding
-    the corresponding input value range specified by`input_layer_value_range` will be ignored.
+    input value range specified by`input_layer_value_range` will be ignored.
     The file format is binary, and the content should be either a byte array or null-separated strings.
-Note that the inpput layer name must also exist in the list of names specified by `input_layer`.
+Note that the input layer name must also exist in the list of names specified by `input_layer`.

 ### TFLite delegate parameters
 The tool supports all runtime/delegate parameters introduced by